adnanp97/my-devops-journey/Networking/Notes/README.md

 - **Examples**: Port 80 for HTTP, Port 443 for HTTPS.

 ### What Are Protocols?
-- **Protocols** are rules governing data transmission, ensuring data is formatted and transmitted correctly.
+- **Protocols** are rules governing data transmission, ensuring data is formatted and transmitted correctly across a network.
+- devices communication effectively by following the same set of rules. (e.g. devices must speak same language to understand eachother)
 - **Examples**: HTTP, FTP, SMTP.

 ### TCP (Transmission Control Protocol)
 - Ensures data sent from one device reaches another device accurately and in order.
+- Set of rules devices follow to communicate with each other.

 ### Characteristics of TCP
 - **Connection-Oriented**: Establishes a connection before data transmission.
+- **hand shake**: the two devices agree to communicate.
 - **Reliable**: Provides error checking and retransmits data if lost or corrupted.
+Ensures data sent gets received.

 ### Functions/Use Cases of TCP
-- Suitable for bidirectional communication, such as web browsing, emails, and file transfers.
+- Suitable for bidirectional communication (when 2 devices need to exchange data back and forth) e.g. such as web browsing, emails, and file transfers.
+- Ensure data is delivered in order.
+- Error checking and flow control to prvent congestion.

 ### UDP (User Datagram Protocol)
 - A faster, connectionless protocol suitable for real-time apps where speed is more critical than reliability.

+### UDP Characteristics
+- Simple protocol to send and receive data
+- Priot comminication not required (has cons e.g. data can be sent immediately without establishing a connection, however there is no guarantee data reached desired location)
+- connectionaless: no formal connection established between sender and receiver.
+Each packet is sent independently.
+- Fast but less reliable.
+No guarantee packets are delivered in order.
+- No error checking or flow control, what you send is what you get (errors included).

 ### Functions/Use Cases of UDP
-- Used in online gaming, video streaming, and some VPN protocols.
+- Used for real time application e.g. in online gaming, video streaming, and some VPN protocols.
+- DNS (use udp behind the scenes)
+- Some VPN use udp because it is faster and works better for streaming and real time applications

 ### TCP vs. UDP